wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

-Clicky switches are the classic style that is probably most well-known.
-Clicky switches are known for their somewhat high-pitched clicking noise produced when activating the switch.
+Clicky switches are the classic style that is probably most well known.
+Clicky switches are known for their somewhat high pitched clicking noise produced when activating the switch.
 This gives amazing feedback when pressing a key, but can be disruptive in a shared space setting such as an open office environment.
 Clicky switches also typically have a "bump" feeling where the key switch makes a little jump on an internal track, giving you physical feedback on your fingers as the key actuates.

 Cherry MX Blues are the most popular clicky switch.
 MX Blues require 50g of force to press the switch.
 MX Greens on the other hand require a firm 70g of force to be pressed.